 No. In some children the progression to symptomatic infection is much faster (‘fast progressors’) than in other children (‘slow progressors’).
-As a result their latent phase is shorter in ‘fast progressors’.
+As a result the latent phase is shorter in ‘fast progressors’.
 The most important factor indicating how fast the HIV infection will progress is the timing of the infection:

 The earlier the HIV infection, the shorter the asymptomatic latent phase.

 When patients who have been clinically well during the latent (asymptomatic) phase of HIV infection become ill, they are said to have symptomatic HIV infection (HIV disease).
 The symptoms and signs of symptomatic chronic HIV infection only present when the damaged immune system is no longer able to protect the person from serious infections.

 Chronic HIV infection can present with a very wide range of clinical symptoms and signs.
 These are usually due to secondary viral, bacterial, fungal or parasitic infections.

 Common ways that HIV infection can present include:

 The WHO clinical criteria divide HIV infection into four stages: an asymptomatic, latent stage (stage 1) followed by three symptomatic stages (stages 2, 3 and 4).
 As the HIV infection progresses and the illness becomes more severe, the clinical stage progresses from 2 to 4.

 HIV infection can be divided into four clinical stages.